 Erzincanli Ali Baba is a restaurant where you can find the most delicious haricot beans among many others that are lined up one after another at Suleymaniye.
-It’s a habit of many people to take a lunch break at this restaurant after visiting Istanbul’s biggest mosque Suleymaniye Mosque.
+It’s a habit of many people to take a lunch break at this restaurant after visiting Istanbul’s famous Suleymaniye Mosque.

 Erzincanli Ali Baba uses famous dermason beans and you can find other classical Turkish dishes like green beans, ground beef kebab served in a tray, fried meatball, and lamb stew at this restaurant.

-Karakoy Nato Lokantasi was opened in honor of Turkey’s joining NATO in 1952 and the food starts to be served at noon and all dishes are finished by 15:30 at this restaurant.
-In spite of high number of elegant, modern and luxurious cafes, bars and restaurants in Karakoy, Karakoy Nato Lokantasi is still a popular choice for lunch.
+Nato Lokantasi was opened in honor of Turkey’s joining NATO in 1952 and the food starts to be served at noon and all dishes are finished by 15:30 at this restaurant.
+In spite of high number of elegant and modern cafes, bars and restaurants in Karakoy, Nato Lokantasi is still a popular choice for lunch.

-Karakoy Nato Lokantasi’s has white walls and the front side of the restaurant is decorated with wood.
+Nato Lokantasi in Karakoy has white walls and the front side of the restaurant is decorated with wood.
 You can expect generous portions, moderate pricing and a menu that changes every day.

 In addition to the colorful presentation of soup, kebab, grilled meat, and olive oil dishes, you can also try salads, pilaf, and choices of Turkish desserts.

-Talip Ugumu added dishes to the menu from Black Sea region thanks to his experience he gained in the region and he made a difference by starting to serve pilaf with anchovies, haricot with pastrami, and manti in his restaurant for the first time.
+Chef Talip Ugumu added dishes to the menu from Black Sea region thanks to his experience he gained in the region and he made a difference by starting to serve pilaf with anchovies, haricot with pastrami, and manti (tiny lamb-stuffed dumplings topped with tomato and yogurt sauce) in his restaurant for the first time.

-Kanaat Lokantasi has been in the center of Uskudar for around 100 years and you can taste specially prepared cuisines of Turkish and Ottoman kitchens here.
+Kanaat Lokantasi has been in the center of Uskudar for around 100 years and you can taste specially prepared dishes of Turkish and Ottoman kitchens here.